42core-team/monorepo/wiki/2_objects.md

 ---
 - `s_core.team_id`: The id of the team that owns the core.
 - `s_core.gems`: The current gems stored in the core.
+- `s_core.spawn_cooldown`: Countdown to the next tick the core can spawn a unit, defined by core_spawn_cooldown in the config.
 ---
 - `s_unit.unit_type`: Which type of unit this is.
 - `s_unit.team_id`: The id of the team that owns the unit.